Skip to main content

 The EU works closely with Laos under the framework of the EU-ASEAN Cooperation Agreement to ensure an effective environment for trade and investment relations.

-Laos is a member of WTO since 2013 and, as a least developed country, benefits from the EU's 'Everything But Arms' scheme, which grants unilateral duty-free, quota-free access for all exports, except arms and ammunition to the EU.
+Laos is a member of WTO since 2013 and, as a least developed country, benefits from the EU's 'Everything But Arms' (EBA) scheme, which grants unilateral duty-free, quota-free access for all exports, except arms and ammunition to the EU.

 Trade picture